GLOBAL MARKETS-Shares, dollar hold steady ahead of key inflation data | Headlines

 In China itself, blue chip stocks dropped between 0.2% and 0.3% as investors factored in the chances that looser restrictions on activity would lead to a surge in COVID infections that could hamper economic growth.
 But a tourism-linked index jumped more than 2% as Hong Kong eased COVID-19 restrictions for inbound travellers.

 Later this week, the Fed, European Central Bank and the Bank of England (BoE) are all expected to raise rates by 50 basis points (bps), rather than the 75 bps hikes they delivered earlier in the year.
-The pound eased against the dollar, down 0.1% to $1.2263 and by a similar amount against the euro, which traded around 85.93 pence, after data showed a rise in UK unemployment and an increase in wage growth that will keep BoE policymakers on edge when they meet this week.
+The pound edged up against dollar, up 0.2% to $1.2296 and by a similar amount against the euro, which traded around 85.73 pence, after data showed a rise in UK unemployment and an increase in wage growth that will keep BoE policymakers on edge when they meet this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)